+< start of modified section>

 7.4.2.2.1 NR-SS-UE timing synchronisation

 The SS shall provide one system time common across all RATs and NR-SS-UEs.
 The timing of each configured NR-SS-UE is specified as an offset to this common system time.